We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 • You can speak to as many UK universities as you want during Clearing and don’t have to accept the first offer you get

-Clearing begins in July each year.
+Clearing opens in July 2024.

-Clearing is how UK universities fill up the available space on programmes beginning from September that year.
-There is generally room available on almost all subjects and course types, but better programmes will fill up fast.
+Clearing is how UK universities fill up the available space on programmes beginning from September of that year.
+Generally, room is available for almost all subjects and course types, but better programmes will fill up quickly.

 A-Level results day and beginning the Clearing process can be extremely stressful, so make sure you begin your research on other possible outcomes before the big day arrives.
-Being prepared for all possible eventualities will help you make decisions with a clearer head once the Clearing process begins.
+Preparing for all possible eventualities will help you make decisions with a clearer head once the Clearing process begins.
+There are many available courses, so it’s a good idea to have a shortlist of courses and universities you’d like to apply to.

-Many UK universities will consider applicants who have achieved slightly lower grades than standard entry requirements during Clearing, while pathway and foundation courses are also options for students who are looking to enrol at a specific university.
+Many UK universities will consider applicants who have achieved slightly lower grades than standard entry requirements during Clearing, while pathway and foundation courses are also options for students looking to enrol at a specific university.
 Universities do this because:

 • You missed out by just one grade